 - 1 Tbsp vanilla bean paste

-- milk, half and half, or cream to thin
+- 1 Tbsp milk, half and half, or cream (to thin glaze)

-- Lightly spray a standard 9x5 loaf pan and line it with a sheet of parchment paper or foil so you can easily lift the cake out for glazing.
+- Lightly spray a standard 9×5 loaf pan and line it with a sheet of parchment paper or foil so you can easily lift the cake out for glazing.

 - Sift together the flour, salt, and baking soda.
 Set aside.

 - In a stand mixer, cream the butter, sugar, and vanilla together until light and fluffy.
 Scrape down the sides of the bowl as necessary.
 Let the mixer go for at least 3-4 minutes.
 Note: the long mixing is important for this classic pound cake, the air that is incorporated through mixing it what helps it rise.